Cart 0

 Our Mission

-Our mission is to address fragmented and confusing care through a practical, person/patient-centered organizing framework.
+Our mission is to address fragmented and confusing care through a practical, whole person/patient-centered organizing framework.
 This brings clarity to health care communication facilitating improved care quality.
 How do we do this?
-Through the simple user-friendly Siebens Model of Clinical Domain Management, also called the Siebens Domain Management Model (SDMM).
+Through the simple user-friendly Siebens Model of Clinical Domain Management, also called the Siebens Domain Management Model (SDMM) or Domain Model.

 The Model consists of a four-domain framework: I Medical/Surgical Issues, II Mental Status/Emotions/Coping, III Physical Function, and IV Living Environment.
-Each domain considers the patient from a unique perspective, creating a clearer picture of overall health and care needs.
+Each domain considers the individual or patient from a unique perspective, including family and care partners, creating a clearer picture of overall health and care needs.
 Expert clinicians supply the content.
-Therefore, the framework makes person/patient-centered treatment planning and care delivery easier among teams and over time across inpatient and outpatient settings.
+Therefore, the framework makes whole person/patient-centered treatment planning and care delivery easier among teams and over time across inpatient and outpatient settings.

 Our Story